aws-samples/swift-ecs-workshop/README.md

 4. Open aws.amazon.com console.
 5. On the console home page under Mobile Services select Device Farm.
 6. Create a new Project.
 Give it a name “re:Invent 2016”.
-7. Under project “Intent 2016” click on “Create a new Run”.
+7. Under project “re:Invent 2016” click on “Create a new Run”.
 8. First we want to upload our iOS app.
 Click on the Android/Apple logo button.
 9. Next click on the “Upload” button.
 This will open a Finder window, which will ask for the ipa file.
 Select our MySampleApp.ipa file.
 10. Next click on “Next step”.